q8888620002/nodebb-plugin-elasticsearch/README.md

 ## Configuration

+1. Install the lastest version of elasticsearch
+1. Import your data into elasticsearch by any plugin such as [mongo-connector](https://github.com/mongodb-labs/mongo-connector).)
 1. Install this plugin via npm: `npm install nodebb-plugin-elasticsearch`
 1. Activate it in the Plugins page
 1. Restart NodeBB